fmalmeida/bacannot/README.md

       nextflow run fmalmeida/bacannot --get_config

+##### Overwrite container versions with config

+The pipeline uses pre-set docker and singularity configuration files to set all the containers and versions of images that should be used by each module in the pipeline.

+Although not recommended, one can use these configuration files to change the version of specific tools if desired.

+To download these configs one can:

+      nextflow run fmalmeida/bacannot --get_docker_config
+      nextflow run fmalmeida/bacannot --get_singularity_config

 ### Interactive graphical configuration and execution

 #### Via NF tower launchpad (good for cloud env execution)